 As for gardening, trim or remove any trees that are blocking the sun or creeping close to your gutters.
 This will stop them from getting blocked up with leaves.
 Next, focus on clearing space to show off as much of your section as possible to visitors and future potential buyers.
 If you have a lot of grass or empty space, try using concrete stepping stones to create a path.
 Perhaps leading to some ground-level decking as mentioned above, or to mark out certain areas, like a veggie garden or play area.

 What about kitchens and bathrooms?

 These two areas are super important and can add serious value.
-In our experience though, they are also spaces where you can spend a lot of money just to end up breaking even or worse, over-capitalising.
+In my experience though, they are also spaces where you can spend a lot of money just to end up breaking even or worse, over-capitalising.
 If you are renovating your kitchen or bathroom, focus on what’s going to make your life better and don’t get caught up investing in expensive features you don’t need.

 If you would like specific advice related to your home, feel free to get in touch.